 Since the images are rectified, every disparity value corresponds to a horizontal shift in one of the images.
 In our implementation, we store the two input images as two textures.
-For each disparity hypothesis d, we draw a screensized rectangle with two input textures, one of them being shifted by d pixels.
+For each disparity hypothesis d, we draw a screen-sized rectangle with two input textures, one of them being shifted by d pixels.
 We use the fragment program to compute the per-pixel absolute difference, which is written to the framebuffer.
 The absolute difference (AD) image is then transferred to a texture, making the framebuffer ready for the matching cost from a different disparity value.
 To search over N disparity hypothesis, N rendering passes are needed.

-In this baseline implementation, there are several places that can be improved using advanced features available in the newer generation of GPUs.
+In this baseline implementation there are several places that can be improved using advanced features available in the newer generation of GPUs.

 First is the copy from framebuffer to texture.
-This can eliminated by using the P-buffer extension [1].
+This can be eliminated by using the P-buffer extension [1].
 P-buffer is a user-allocated off-screen buffer for fragment output.
 Unlike the framebuffer, it can be used directly as a texture.
+From a graphics hardware standpoint, a P-buffer can be simply implemented by reserving an additional block in the graphics memory and directing all the fragment output to that memory space.
 In our implementation, we create one or more P-buffers depending on the disparity search range.
 Each P-buffer should be as large as possible so that multiple AD images can be stored in a single P-buffer to reduce the switching overhead.

 Another optimization is to use the vector processing capability of graphics hardware.
 One possibility is to pre-pack the input images into the four channels of textures.
-Both images are first converted into gray-scale ones (if they are color); then they are replicated into all four channels of the corresponding texture, but one of them (say the right one) is shifted incrementally in each channel, i.e., the red channel stores the original right image, the green channel stores the original right image horizontally shifted by one pixel, so on and so forth.
+Both images are first converted into gray-scale ones (if they are color).
+Then they are replicated into all four channels of the corresponding texture, but one of them (say the right one) is shifted incrementally in each channel, i.e., the red channel stores the original right image, the green channel stores the original right image horizontally shifted by one pixel, so on and so forth.
 With these packed images, we can compute the matching costs for four consecutive disparity values in a single pass.
-But this approach discards the color information, we instead implemented a quite complicated fragment program to compute the matching costs over four disparity values in a single pass.
-It essentially retrieves one pixel from the reference image, and four pixels from the other image that correspond to disparity values of d to d+3.
+But this approach discards the color information.
+Instead, we implemented a quite complicated fragment program to compute the matching costs over four disparity values in a single pass.
+It essentially retrieves one pixel from the reference image and four pixels from the other image that correspond to disparity values of d to d+3.
 Then four AD values are calculated and packed into one RGBA fragment output.
 Since these operations can be pipelined, we noticed little performance degradation compared to the pre-packing approach.